The Corporate Governance Review: Indonesia

 In the absence of a risk management committee, the board of directors is responsible for managing the risks, as the board of directors must act only in consideration of the best interests of the company and in accordance with the company's purpose and objectives.

 The Company Law provides general requirements regarding a company's compliance.
-Meanwhile, Law No. 25 of 2007 on Investment (Investment Law) provides more extensive compliance requirements as follows:
+However, Law No. 25 of 2007 on Investment as amended by Law No. 11 of 2020 on Job Creation (the Investment Law) provides more extensive compliance requirements, as follows:

 - implementing the principles of good corporate governance;